Les Houches Lectures on Indirect Detection of Dark Matter: Lecture 6 (bonus): a case study of the Galactic Center GeV excess

 To justify this approach, consider the emission from cosmic-ray protons interacting with the gas, which is the largest source of Galactic diffuse gamma-ray emission at the relevant energies.
 The proton spectrum is expected to be fairly stable across large regions of the Galaxy, but the spatial structure in the gamma-rays relies on the 3D distribution of gas density, which is likely not well-captured in our current models and can lead to discrepancies between the models and the gamma-ray data.
 To fix these discrepancies, we can allow the gas column density to vary away from its presumed value on a pixel-to-pixel basis, while requiring that any emission attributed to this component has the correct spectrum (i.e. the spectrum of gas-correlated emission elsewhere in the Galaxy).

-This approach is (to my knowledge) the only demonstrated method that provides a statistically well-fitting description of the {\it Fermi} data while allowing for a clear physical interpretation of the various components (there are also approaches that aim to succinctly describe the Galactic gamma-ray emission, but not to model its origins).
-One potential concern, however, is that because this method involves so many additional parameters, and the choice of initial templates, which templates are allowed to vary on a pixel-to-pixel basis, and the regularization prescription are all somewhat ad hoc, it is far from clear that this is a {\it unique} well-fitting solution.
+This approach brings the model much closer to being a statistically well-fitting description of the {\it Fermi} data (albeit still with non-negligible residuals) while allowing for a clear physical interpretation of the various components (there are also approaches that aim to succinctly describe the Galactic gamma-ray emission, but not to model its origins).
+One potential concern, however, is that because this method involves so many additional parameters, and the choice of initial templates, which templates are allowed to vary on a pixel-to-pixel basis, and the regularization prescription are all somewhat ad hoc, it is far from clear that this is a uniquely good solution.
 In other words, it seems plausible that the best-fit SkyFACT model might be mis-attributing emission that is truly associated with cosmic rays hitting the gas to the GCE, or vice versa.

 Nonetheless, SkyFACT (at least as currently implemented) prefers a stellar-bulge-like morphology for the GCE \cite{Bartels:2017vsx}, and the authors show in an appendix that this preference arises from the extra degrees of freedom allowed for the Galactic diffuse emission: prior to this freedom being added, a spherical morphology is generally preferred.
-This means there is at least an existence proof of a formally well-fitting model for the {\it Fermi} sky, with a stellar-bulge-shaped GCE, that does not appear to conflict with any other constraints (e.g. on the gas column density).
-This is not necessarily a unique solution -- but while it may still be possible (for example) to obtain a similar consistent, well-fitting description with a spherically symmetric GCE, there is not yet any existence proof of such a model.
+This means there is at least an existence proof of a model for the {\it Fermi} sky, with a stellar-bulge-shaped GCE, that fits the data much better than out-of-the-box models and does not obviously conflict with other constraints (e.g. on the gas column density).
+This is not necessarily a unique solution -- but while it may still be possible (for example) to obtain an equally well-fitting description with a spherically symmetric GCE, there is not yet (to the author's knowledge) an existence proof of such a model.